All hostages freed from Texas synagogue after standoff | DW | 16.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Texas Governor Greg Abbott tweeted the three remaining hostages at a synagogue in Texas have been freed.
-Police said the hostage-taker is dead.
+Texas Governor Greg Abbott tweeted the three remaining hostages are "out safe and alive."
+Police said the hostage-taker is dead, with both US and Israeli authorities having closely monitored the crisis.

 Governor Greg Abbott of Texas tweeted late Saturday that all three remaining hostages at Congregation Beth Israel synagogue in Colleyville have been freed after an hourslong standoff.